DibyajyotiBiswal57/Programs-list/README.md

 # List of all the topics I make programs on-

-    1.To calculate the sum of three numeric values.
+    1.Calculate the sum of three numeric values.
-    2.To find the average of four subject marks.
+    2.Find the average of four subject marks.
-    3.To read two numbers and swap them using a third temporary variable.
+    3.Read two numbers and swap them using a third temporary variable.
     4.Find the area of rectangle, square, triangle, parallelogram, rhombus, trapezium and circle.
-    5.To find the volume of sphere, cylinder, cone, cube and cuboid.
+    5.Find the volume of sphere, cylinder, cone, cube and cuboid.
     6.Find simple interest and amount for entered principle, rate, and time.
-    7.To display whether a number is positive or negative.
+    7.Display whether a number is positive or negative.
-    8.To accept two unequal numbers and display the greater of the two numbers.
+    8.Accept two unequal numbers and display the greater of the two numbers.
-    9.To accept two numbers and if two numbers are equal then find the sum otherwise, their product.
+    9.Accept two numbers and if two numbers are equal then find the sum otherwise, their product.
-    10.To enter two angles and check whether they are complementary, supplementary or neither.
+    10.Check whether two angles are complementary, supplementary or neither.
     11.Calculate the profit and profit percent or the loss and the loss percent on the given cost and selling prices.
-    12.To print the natural numbers from 1 to (user defined number).
+    12.Print the natural numbers from 1 to (user defined number).
-    13.To print even numbers from 0 to (user defined number).
+    13.Print even numbers from 0 to (user defined number).
-    14.To print numbers from (user defined number) to 1 in descending order.
+    14.Print numbers from (user defined number) to 1 in descending order.
-    15.To print multiplication table up to 12 of given number.
+    15.Print multiplication table up to 12 of given number.
-    16.To accept a 3-digit number and print the sum of the first and second number and the product of first and last number.
+    16.Accept a 3-digit number and print the sum of the first and second number and the product of first and last number.
-    17.To print a number in the reverse order.
+    17.Print a number in the reverse order.
-    18.To accept any range of m and n and print all the odd numbers between them.
+    18.Accept any range of m and n and print all the odd numbers between them.
-    19.To accept any number and check if it is even or odd.
+    19.Accept any number and check if it is even or odd.
-    20.To accept any number and print whether the number is a prime number or not.
+    20.Accept any number and print whether the number is a prime number or not.
     21.Read a name and display in a triangular pattern.
     For example,
     L